SirGarhi/garhis-grotto-foundry/README.md

 ## Walled Templates
 * Autotargeting and highlighting - Token area overlaps template
 * Autotargeting and highlighting area - 0.1
 In D&D 5e, only circular templates have an overlapping percentage requirement, rays, cones, and cubes effect every grid square they touch.
 Unfortunately, there's not a good module at the moment that implements that exact behavior and also handles walls.
 These settings feel like the best compromise to me.
+Also, unless you're using 5-10-5 diagnal movement, circular templates should technically be squares anyways.
 ## D&D Beyond Importer Window
 These settings are in the window that pops up when you actually open the importer for use, not in the foundry settings menu.
 ### Core setup